-The consolidated financial statements include the accounts of Midwest BankCentre, Inc. and its wholly owned subsidiaries, Midwest BankCentre, Midwest BankCentre Insurance Agency, LLC and Rising Analytics, LLC.
+The consolidated financial statements include the accounts of Midwest BankCentre, Inc. and its wholly owned subsidiaries, Midwest BankCentre, Midwest BankCentre Insurance Agency, LLC, and Rising Together CDE, LLC, as well as Rising Analytics, LLC, a former wholly owned subsidiary of the Company that was dissolved in November 2024.
 All significant intercompany accounts and transactions have been eliminated in consolidation.